Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase2.md

 * **:green_circle: Action**: Select `Directional Light` and from the **Inspector** UI for the `MyLightRandomizerTag` component, set `Min Intensity` to **0.5** and `Max Intensity` to **3**.
 * **:green_circle: Action**: Repeat the above step for `Directional Light (1)` and set `Min Intensity` to **0** and `Max Intensity` to **0.4**.

-Note that with this change, we fully transfer the responsibility for the light's intensity range to `MyLightRandomizerTag.cs` and assume the intensity value coming from `My Light Randomizer` to always be between 0 and 1.
+Note that with this change, we fully transfer the responsibility for the light's intensity range to `MyLightRandomizerTag.cs` and assume that the intensity value coming from `My Light Randomizer` is always between 0 and 1.
 Therefore, we now need to change the range for the corresponding Parameter in `My Light Randomizer` to (0,1).

 * **:green_circle: Action**: Select `SimulationScenario` and from the UI snippet for `My Light Randomizer`, change the range for `Light Intensity Parameter` from (0.5,3.5) to **(0,1)**.